Delgan/loguru/docs/resources/migration.rst

 If you've followed all the migration guidelines thus far, you'll notice that this test will fail.
 This is because |pytest|_ links to the standard library's ``logging`` module.

-So to fix things, we need to add a sink that propogates Loguru to ``logging``.
+So to fix things, we need to add a sink that propagates Loguru to ``logging``.
 This is done on the fixture itself by mokeypatching |caplog|_.
 In your ``conftest.py`` file, add the following::

     import logging